ShanceLin/pacman-project/README.md

 ***

 ## Project Description
-Redesigned version of the classic pacman game featuring beloved computer science teacher, Dennis Foreman, as the packman, and <whoever the ghose is> as the ghost. pacman is a game in which the pacman's goal is to eat all of its food pellets without being touched by the ghosts, each pellet adds to the pacman's score.
+Redesigned version of the classic pacman game featuring beloved computer science teacher, Dennis Foreman, as the packman, and ferraris as the ghosts. pacman is a game in which the pacman's goal is to eat all of its food pellets without being touched by the ghosts, each pellet adds to the pacman's score.
 If the pacman eats a power pellet, it then has the ability to eat the ghost, giving it more points.
 ***

 ## User Interface Design
 * Main menu/ Start Screen
-    * This screen is the first thing that the user sees, displaying the name "Pacman" and allowing the play to press the "start game" button, or "quit" button.
+    * This screen is the first thing that the user sees, displaying "start game and allowing the player to press the "start game" button, or "instructions" button.
 Click "instructions" to learn how the game is played
 * Instructions Screen
     * The screen tells the user how to play and the controls for the game.
-From here the user can press "back" to return to the main menu
+From here the user can press "b" to return back to the main menu
 * The Game Menu
     * Screen where the actual game of pacman takes place, using the arrow keys you can move the packman around and play the game like it tells you in the instructions screen.
 Once all the pellets are eaten the game will proceed to the next level, and the score will continue to increase.
 The game is "over" when the pacman loses all three of its lives, which happens when the ghosts touch it.
 * Game Over Menu